PostHog/posthog.com/contents/blog/brand.md

 The product on launch day was going to be free, but we still asked ourselves: "what would stop me from using this thing?"

 Despite being free, users would be wary of wasting their time trying to deploy a badly supported, broken piece of open source software, or worse - it not handling their data securely.
-These are both things you'd associate with the software produced by a 2 person startup.
+These are both things you'd associate with the software produced by a two-person startup.

 Before a user even gets into the software or glances at the code first, the majority will turn away _at_ the website, the docs and the readme.